arborworkflows/arborworkflows.github.com/_posts/tutorials/2018-09-10-Kembel-documentation.md

 ## Run the multivariate community analysis workflow

 We may also be interested in performing multivariate analyses on our data.
-To begin, access the multivariate community analysis worlkflow by clicking the 'Analysis' tab and selecting 'KBW.1.multivariate.community.analysis.workflow (KembelBiodiversityWorkshop)' from the dropdown menu.
+To begin, access the multivariate community analysis workflow by clicking the 'Analysis' tab and selecting 'KBW.1.multivariate.community.analysis.workflow (KembelBiodiversityWorkshop)' from the dropdown menu.

 <img src="/Users/thacker35294/Documents/GitHub/arborAnalyses/KBW_images/KBWScreenshot12.png" width="1000px" />